Some Relations on Paratopisms and An Intuitive Interpretation on the Parastrophes of a Latin Square: Abstract

 \section{Abstract}

-This paper will present some intuitive interpretation of the adjugate transformations of arbitrary Latin square.
-With this trick, we can generate the adjugates of arbitrary Latin square directly from the original one without generating the orthogonal array.
-The relations of isotopisms and adjugate transformations in composition will also be shown.
-It will solve the problem that when F1{*}I1=I2{*}F2 how can we obtain I2 and F2 from I1 and F1, where I1 and I2 are isotopisms while F1 and F2 are adjugate transformations and {*} is the composition.
-These methods could distinctly simplify the computation on a computer for the issues related to main classes of Latin squares.
+This paper presents some intuitive interpretations of the parastrophe transformations of an arbitrary Latin square.
+With this trick, we can generate the parastrophes of the arbitrary Latin square directly from the original one without generating an orthogonal array.
+The relationships between isotopisms and parastrophe transformations in composition are also shown.
+It solves the problem that when F1{*}I1=I2{*}F2 how can we obtain I2 and F2 from I1 and F1, where I1 and I2 are isotopisms, while F1 and F2 are parastrophe transformations, and ``{*}'' is the composition of transformations.
+These methods could significantly simplify the computation for the issues related to the main classes of Latin squares.
 This will improve the computational efficiency apparently in some related problems.